H00001/GunNetty-Core/README.md

 ...
 ```
 ### Building the Application
-if you want to install it on the local, please execute
+If you want to install it on the local, please execute the following.
 ```shell script
 mvn clean && mvn install to install this project
 ```
 ## CREATE YOUR SELF SERVICE
-if you want to make it as a web server, please use `GunStdHttp2Filter` as `GunNettyFilter` and
+If you want to make it as a web server, please use `GunStdHttp2Filter` as `GunNettyFilter` and
 use `GunStdHttpHandle` as `GunNettyhandle`,even though you can writer the filter and handle that
 belong to you.
 the execute order is filter's `doRequest` method -> `handle` -> the filter's `doResponse` method.